syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 ### Access Styles

-Paragraph and character styles present in the existing document are accessible through the WordDocument.Styles property.
+Paragraph and character styles present in the existing document are accessible through the `Styles` property of `WordDocument` class.

 This following code example demonstrates how a style can be accessed and style properties like text color and first line indent can be updated.

 {% tabs %}

 {% highlight c# %}

 //Opens an input Word template